MasonSeward1/React.js/README.md

-# Branch containing Assignment 2 code
+# Branch containing the code for the CP3010 Project.

-# Recreation of GitHub project to resolve errors and restore commit history

 # Getting Started with Create React App